standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 #### constrain

 `constrain` allows users to constrain the cardinality of FHIR elements.
-Note that it is the FHIR resource that is getting the constraint, not the CIMPL class.
+Note that this constrains the FHIR resource, not the CIMPL class.
 The cardinality is expressed in {min}..{max} form.

 | Keyword | Example |
 |----------|---------|